pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 ### correspondence between TableSchema and pandas
 The TableSchema typing is carried by two attributes `format` and `type`.

-The table below shows the correspondence between TableSchema format / type and pandas dtype / NTVtype:
+The table below shows the correspondence between TableSchema format / type and pandas NTVtype / dtype:

 | **format / type**  | **NTV type / dtype** |
 |--------------------|----------------------|